kwilinsi/tlmerge/docs/raw_processing.md

 </details>

-There are three things in particular to notice about the raw image:
+There are three things in particular to notice about the raw photo:

 ### It's green